Kezia Purick: Political career

 Purick was preselected as CLP candidate for Goyder at the 2008 Territory election.
-The seat, long a CLP stronghold, had been taken by Labor's Ted Warren in Labor's 2005 landslide and due to the splitting of the conservative vote by two conservatives standing along with the CLP candidate.
+The seat, long a CLP stronghold, had been taken by Labor's Ted Warren in Labor's 2005 landslide due to the splitting of the conservative vote by two conservatives standing along with the CLP candidate.
 A redistribution made the once vast rural seat slightly more compact, adding some conservative-leaning territory on Darwin's outer fringe.
 This was enough to erase Warren's already slim majority and make the seat a notional CLP seat.
 Purick defeated Warren on a swing of over seven percent, enough to revert Goyder to its traditional status as a safe CLP seat.

 She served as shadow minister for Major Projects, Trade and Economic Development, Planning and Lands, Housing, Statehood and Women's Policy in the Territory opposition from 2008 to 2012.
 In addition, she was deputy leader of the CLP, and therefore deputy leader of the opposition.

 Prior to the 2012 election, party leader Terry Mills indicated that should the party win government, Purick would remain as his deputy, and hence become Deputy Chief Minister.
 The parliamentary wing of the party overrode Mills' preference; Robyn Lambley was elected as deputy leader, and Purick was left out of cabinet.

 When the parliament resumed on 23 October 2012, Purick was elected unopposed as Speaker of the Legislative Assembly.
 As Speaker, Purick is chairman of the House Committee, a member of the Standing Orders and Legal and Constitutional Affairs Committees and was the chairman of the select committee enquiring into foetal alcohol spectrum disorder.

 As speaker, Purick was well known for criticising the federal government of Malcolm Turnbull, even though the CLP was part of the Liberal/National Coalition.
 When the federal Minister for Social Services Kevin Andrews, suggested de facto couples don't stay together as long as married couples, Purick took to Facebook to denounce him as a "pooncy, pasty faced person from some pissant place that no one cares about," and pointed out most of her constituents are in de facto relationships.
 She also threatened him with a "green rubber ring"—a castration device for young bulls—if he dared to tell her constituents how they should live.